How does Legal Tree work?

 Step 3

-However, if your matter is too complicated that it requires more than 30 minutes to resolve, the lawyer may charge you his/her standard consultation fees for time in excess of 30 minutes.
+Get a free 30-minute consultation.
+If your concern is complicated and requires more than 30 minutes to resolve, the lawyer may charge you his consultation fees for time in excess of 30 minutes.

 Notarial Assistance